fable-compiler/repl/README.md

 To develop the REPL locally:

-1. `./fake.sh build -t WatchApp` or `fake.cmd build -t WatchApp` depending on your OS
+1. `dotnet fsi build.fsx -p WatchApp`
 2. Open `localhost:8080` in your browser

 ## How to add a sample